CREATIVE

 Dropbox

-Arguably, Dropbox is both B2C and B2B.
-In 2007, they revolutionized content sharing with an easy-to-use cloud-based platform.
-Over a decade later, the platform has evolved beyond a file storage center.
-The original brand simply didn’t encompass Dropbox’s capabilities.
+Dropbox launched in 2007 and revolutionized content sharing with an easy-to-use cloud platform.
+Over a decade later, the platform had evolved well beyond file storage.
+The original brand simply didn’t encompass Dropbox’s expanded capabilities — a classic scope mismatch between what the brand communicated and what the product actually offered.

 Connectbase

-Major Tom led the Connectbase rebrand from strategy through execution — which means this is the one example on this list we can speak to from the inside.
+Major Tom led the Connectbase rebrand from strategy through execution — which makes this the example on this list we can speak to from the inside.

 The result: a new name, a new tagline (Connectbase, Where the World Connects), and a brand system that gave the company the credibility to compete at a higher level and communicate their value clearly to enterprise buyers.